commita/fridayhug/README.md

 ## Tests

-*There's none*.
+**There's none**.
 Yes, I know... what I shame.
-This was a one person and one weekend RailsRumble-like project, hopefully there will be tests in the future.
+This was a one person and one weekend Rails Rumble-like project, hopefully there will be tests in the future.

 ## Heroku